Code reviews

 Graphite software engineer

 Code reviews are an integral part of the software development process, serving as a checkpoint to ensure quality, consistency, and collaborative knowledge sharing within a development team.
-This guide aims to provide an extensive introduction to the principles and practices of effective code reviews, integrating knowledge from industry studies, best practices from top tech companies, and insights into the use of modern tools like Graphite, which builds upon the foundation of platforms such as GitHub.
+This guide aims to provide an extensive introduction to the principles and practices of effective code reviews, integrating knowledge from industry studies, best practices from top tech companies, and insights into the use of modern tools like Graphite and Diamond, which build upon the foundation of platforms such as GitHub.

 A code review is a stage in the software development workflow where the source code changes made by a developer are examined by one or more peers before the code is merged into the main codebase.
 The primary objectives are to: